Olmesartan medoxomil, amlodipine.

-Because no information is available regarding the use of olmesartan and amlodipine during breast-feeding, Azoren is not recommended and alternative treatments with better established safety profiles during breast-feeding are preferable, especially while nursing a newborn or preterm infant.
+During breast-feeding, Azoren is not recommended and alternative treatments with better established safety profiles during breast-feeding are preferable, especially while nursing a newborn or preterm infant.

 Fertility: Reversible biochemical changes in the head of spermatozoa have been reported in some patients treated by calcium channel blockers.
 Clinical data are insufficient regarding the potential effect of amlodipine on fertility.
 In one rat study, adverse effects were found on male fertility (see Pharmacology: Toxicology: Preclinical safety data under Actions).

 The most commonly reported adverse reactions during treatment with Azoren are peripheral oedema (11.3%), headache (5.3%) and dizziness (4.5%).

 Adverse reactions from Azoren in clinical trials, post-authorisation safety studies and spontaneous reporting are summarised in the table as follows as well as adverse reactions from the individual components olmesartan medoxomil and amlodipine based on the known safety profile of these substances.

 The following terminologies have been used in order to classify the occurrence of adverse reactions: Very common (≥1/10); Common (≥1/100 to <1/10); Uncommon (≥1/1,000 to <1/100); Rare (≥1/10,000 to <1/1,000); Very rare (<1/10,000); Not known (cannot be estimated from the available data).
 (See table.)

 Click on icon to see table/diagram/image